BoranKY/Fuzzy_project_heating/FuzzyprogWebSensor/readme.md

 ## Elements

- - *Test_sensor.ipynb* contains the code we used to test the sensor used and retrieve the data from it
+ - *fuzzy_heating_with_web_values.ipynb* contains the fuzzy program that computes with the values recorded by the sensor (humidity and temperature) and the values selected by the user (feeling and ecological impact)
+ - /server:
+ > - *server.py* is the server, the flask API regulating the routes
+ - /page:
+  > - *page.htm* is the html file of the web page with its basic components
+ > - *style.css* used to make the web page more aesthetically pleasing
- - *app.js* built from *app.ts* (`tsc app.ts`) regulates the behavior of the webpage.
+   >- *app.js* built from *app.ts* (`tsc app.ts`) regulates the behavior of the webpage.
 Reactivity, posting on the routes and retrieving from them.
- - *fuzzy_heating_with_web_values.ipynb* contains the fuzzy program that computes with the values recorded by the sensor (humidity and temperature) and the values selected by the user (feeling and ecological impact)
- - *page.htm* is the html file of the web page with its basic components
- - *server.py* is the server, the flask API regulating the routes
- - *style.css* used to make the web page more aesthetically pleasing

 ## Required libraries
 To run the Flask API